 Incidents have been associated with plugging of reboilers with perlite.
-This can occur as a consequence of some component or piping failure within a perlite-insulated cold box.
+This can occur as a consequence of a component or piping failure within a perlite-insulated coldbox.
 As with any other foreign material, the perlite finds its way to the reboilers and can cause hazardous plugging of exchanger passages.
-Removal of this perlite by whatever means necessary is essential prior to plant operations.
+Removal of this perlite is essential prior to restarting the plant.

-7.7.2.4 Liquid Oxygen Pump Filters
+7.7.2.4 Liquid oxygen pump filters

-Where LOX pump filters are provided on plants with downflow reboilers, it is essential that they are not removed.
-The purpose of these filters is to ensure that no particles pass through the pumps and become trapped in the reboiler distributor.
-Should frequent blocking of these filters occur, the cause should be investigated with the plant vendor.
+Where LOX pump filters are provided, it is essential that they are not removed while the plant is in operation.
+The purpose of these filters is to protect the pump itself and to ensure that no particles become trapped in the downflow reboiler distributor or in any other process equipment.
+Should blocking of these filters occur, the cause shall be investigated.

-7.7.3 Foreign Material Due to Plant Maintenance
+7.7.3 Foreign material due to plant maintenance

-During plant and equipment maintenance, it is important not to introduce hydrocarbon contaminants (oil and grease) or other particles by ensuring the use of good practices for oxygen equipment.
-Guidance is provided by several documents listed in Section 8.
-Components to be installed shall be sealed and stored in plastic containers labeled DEGREASED FOR OXYGEN SERVICE.
+During plant and equipment maintenance, it is important not to introduce hydrocarbon contaminants, such as oil and grease or other particles into the process piping or equipment by ensuring the use of good practices for oxygen equipment.
+Guidance is provided by documents listed in Section 8.
+Components to be installed shall be sealed and stored and labelled to indicate that they have been cleaned for oxygen service.
 Cleaning and degreasing is achieved using a range of standard products compatible with oxygen.
-The use of these solvents or detergents requires strict control and it shall be ensured that they are properly removed by natural evaporation or purging with nitrogen prior to the plant being put back in service.
-In some cases, testing using Draeger tubes or ultraviolet lamps might be necessary.
+The use of these solvents or detergents requires strict control and it shall be ensured that they are removed prior to the plant being put back in service.
+In some cases, testing using analyser tubes or ultraviolet lamps might be necessary.